landindonner/ELK_Stack_Project/README.md

  The final step is to run the playbook using the ansible-playbook command: ```bash ansible-playbook playbook-name.yml``` Running this playbook executes all of the commands in the playbook on each server identified in the hosts file in the ansible directory.
- If run successfully, the output appears as follows:
+ Upon successful completion, the output appears as follows:

  ```bash
     root@container_ID:~# ansible-playbook /etc/ansible/playbook-name.yml